-The ARC program in Maryland is directed through the Office of the Governor and coordinated and managed by the Special Secretary of Smart Growth who serves as the Governor's Alternate to the ARC.
-The Governor's Alternate works with the Program Manager.
+The ARC program in Maryland is directed through the Office of the Governor and coordinated and managed by the Director of the Western Maryland Regional Office for the Maryland Department of Planning who serves as the Governor's Alternate to the ARC.
+The Governor's Alternate works with the Program Manager and staff in the western Maryland Planning office.
 The State of Maryland submits projects to the ARC on behalf of Appalachian Maryland's local governments, nonprofits, and regional institutions.